keviinliuu/StackSearch/README.md

 2) Get Experts - Given a tag, retrieve a list of the top "experts" of the tag, i.e. the people who have given the most answers to posts that have that tag.

 3) Get Posts with Most Comments from a Single User - Given an amount of posts to retrieve, retrieves the top number of posts with the most comments from the same user.

+**TO DO: LIST OUT FEATURES ONCE FRONTEND IS DONE**

+The backend implementation for these features can be found in `backend/routes/queries.ts`.
+All of the corresponding SQL code is in `backend/sql`.

+The frontend implementation can be found in `client/src/app/page.tsx`.

 ## Where to locate the SQL files (C2/C3)